-Ethical dilemmas (also sometimes referred to as ethical situations) involve deciding whether something is right or wrong.
+Ethical dilemmas involve deciding whether something is right or wrong.
 In an ethical dilemma, if you pick the wrong choice, someone (or something) could be harmed.
-If you don't do extra credit for your Calculus class, you won't harm your teacher or the other students.
+If you don't do extra credit for your calculus class, you won't harm your teacher or the other students.
 In fact, no one will be hurt (except possibly your grade!).

-But if you cheat on a Calculus test, you can hurt your classmates and your teacher by disrespecting them and passing someone else's work off as your own.
+But if you cheat on a calculus test, you can hurt your classmates and your teacher by disrespecting them and passing someone else's work off as your own.
 Similarly, no one will be harmed if you decide to buy one pair of shoes instead of another.
 But if you steal a pair of shoes, the store will lose money and employees may be punished.

 As we mentioned, ethical dilemmas involve a right choice and a wrong choice.
 But what makes a choice wrong or right?
 The right choice involves following certain ethical principles at all times.
+Ethics are the basic principles that govern your behavior.
 Always following these ethical principles means your ethical beliefs don't change when you're in a new situation.
 You follow the same ethical principles at school, home, and work.